Sziszka90/FinanceApp.Backend/README.md

 ✅ **User Management**
   - Login, registration, password reset with JWT integration and email confirmation
   - User profile where users can set their preferred currency
-  - JWT-based auth with token caching and invalidation
+  - JWT-based authentication with token caching and invalidation, using HTTP-only cookies for security reasons
   - Separated tokens for password reset, login and email confirmation

 ✅ **Transactions**